How Much to Fit a Boiler in the UK in 2025?

 The price of new radiators can vary depending on factors like size, design, material, and the number you require.

-Can You Get A Grant To Fit A New Boiler?
+Can You Get A Grant To Cover the Costs to Fit A Boiler?

 Various government grants are available in the UK, Wales, and Scotland to help with the cost of fitting a new boiler.
 These include: